jhpce-jhu/jhpce_mkdocs/docs/help/external.md

 tags:
   - needs-to-be-written
   - refers-to-old-website
+  - jeffrey
 ---

 # External References

+!!!
+Note "Authoring Note"
     What is the best of the web that we can guide our users towards?

     How should this be organized?

     Currently there are a number of pages with topic-specific links out to other web sites.
 Some of their info should remain on those pages.

     In other cases, perhaps after the references are used to write Good Pages, those sites may be good candidates to pull back to here as a general resource for some identified reason.

 ## FOLLOWING JUST YANKED IN FROM A PREVIOUS DOCUMENT